 Enter Tolerance Band Rebalance

 At this point, you may be asking, “Is there a way to rebalance my portfolio so that my risk doesn’t increase and without sacrificing my returns?”
 Enter Tolerance Band Rebalancing!
-Studies have confirmed that rebalancing based on a calendar date have resulted in decreased returns when compared to a buy and hold strategy.
+Studies have confirmed that rebalancing based on a calendar date has resulted in decreased returns when compared to a buy and hold strategy.
 However, target-band rebalancing actually provides a 0.38% greater return than even the buy-and-hold strategy, and almost a full 1% greater return than systematic rebalancing strategies.

 What is A Target-Band?

 A diversified portfolio will have various positions moving in different directions at different speeds.
-Meaning, one position could have an increase of 10% while another position could have an increase of 2%, still yet another could have a decrease of 7%.
+Meaning, one position could have an increase of 10% while another position could have an increase of 2%, still, yet another could have a decrease of 7%.
 Each of these positions moving intraday toward a gain or a loss.
 A Target-Band sets the percentage an asset within the portfolio is allowed to travel before a sale is triggered.
 When any position drifts outside of the target-band, a buy/sell transaction in that position is triggered.

 What Percent Should the Target-Band Be?

 Research provides us quantified, tested data showing that the optimal target-band should be set at 20%.
-Research further illustrates that the rebalancing occurring in 1-day, 5-day, or 10-day increments provide an even greater return.
+Research further illustrates that the rebalancing occurring in 1-day, 5-day, or 10-day increments provides an even greater return.
 As the chart above illustrates, we realize a net portfolio increase of 0.38% through the use of target-band rebalancing.